devshun/nextjs-layout-config/README.md

 }
 ```

-**※Currently, server-side rendering is not supported, so it is necessary to add the "use strict" flag.
+**※ Currently, server-side rendering is not supported, so it is necessary to add the "use strict" flag.
 We plan to improve this so that it can be used for server-side rendering in the future.**

 <br />